dtn7/bp7-rs/README.md

 Rust implementation of dtn bundle protocol 7 draft https://tools.ietf.org/html/draft-ietf-dtn-bpbis-13

 This library only handles encoding and decoding of bundles, not transmission or other processing of the data.
-A full daemon using this library can be found here: https://github.com/gh0st42/dtn7-rs
+A full daemon using this library can be found here: https://github.com/dtn7/dtn7-rs

-**This code is not production ready!**
+**This code is (probably) not production ready!**

 ## Benchmarking